Azure/azure-sdk-for-node/lib/services/dataLake.Analytics/README.md

 ## How to Use

-The following example submits a job and gets the job list.
+The following example gets the job list.

 ```javascript
 var async = require('async');